thiswillbeyourgithub/save_to_zotero/README.md

 ## Roadmap

-Future plans for Zotero Uploader include:
+Future plans for save_to_zotero include:

-- **PyPI Installation**: Package the tool for easy installation via pip with `pip install zotero-uploader`
+- **PyPI Installation**: Package the tool for easy installation via pip with `pip install save-to-zotero`
 - **CLI Tool via entry points**: Create a streamlined command-line interface with proper entry points
 - **Enhanced Metadata Extraction**: Further improve metadata extraction for more accurate bibliographic records
 - **Batch Processing**: Support for processing multiple URLs or PDFs in a single command